nim-lang/atlas/doc/atlas.md

 ### Workspaces

-Every workspace is isolated, nothing is shared between workspaces.
+Every project is isolated, nothing is shared between workspaces.
-A workspace is a directory that has a file `atlas.workspace` inside it.
-Use `atlas init` to create a workspace out of the current working directory.
+A project is a directory that has a file `atlas.config` inside it.
+Use `atlas init` to create a project out of the current working directory.

-Projects plus their dependencies are stored in a workspace:
+Projects plus their dependencies are stored in a project:

 ```
-  $workspace / main project
+  $project / main project
-  $workspace / other project
+  $project / other project
-  $workspace / _deps / dependency A
+  $project / _deps / dependency A
-  $workspace / _deps / dependency B
+  $project / _deps / dependency B
 ```

 The deps directory can be set via `--deps:DIR` during `atlas init`.